 A bakery vendor at the Roberts Creek Community Farm Market.
 Photo: Josh Yong

-There's nothing to feel blue about when you attend this energizing, community-loved festival.
-This concert series brings blues music to venues like the Lagoon Restaurant at Painted Boat, the Royal Canadian Legion, and Pender Harbour Community Hall, along with the Backeddy Pub in nearby Egmont.
-The lineup of fantastic blues musicians from near and far is the main attraction, but the enthusiastic crowds add some extra magic to this festival scene.
-The Pender Harbour Blues Festival is guaranteed to be a dancing, swinging, rousing good time.
+Now in its 21st-year, the Pender Harbour Blues Festival is long-standing concert series that brings live blues music to venues in the Pender Harbour area, including the Lagoon Restaurant at Painted Boat Resort Spa & Marina, the Royal Canadian Legion, and the Pender Harbour Community Hall, along with the Backeddy Pub at the Backeddy Resort & Marina in nearby Egmont.
+The lineup of fantastic blues musicians from near and far is the main attraction, but the enthusiastic local crowds add some extra magic to this beloved local event.

 Get ready for a musical extravaganza by the sea during the annual PRISMA Festival.
 Each year, international music students come together to study with principal players from top orchestras around the globe.
 They take to the stage in an epic symphonic spectacle that is enjoyed by music lovers, residents, and visitors alike.
 Over two weeks, you can take in performances ranging from indoor concerts to a family-friendly music performance set right on the shores of Powell River's Willingdon Beach.
 Guest appearances have included members of the LA Philharmonic, Royal Concertgebouw Orchestra, Montreal Symphony, and more.
 It's a music event like no other!
 General ticket sales are open now.